garylirocks/quickrefs/azure-monitor.markdown

   - Difficult to cross-correlate logs
 - **Hybrid** not recommended, hard to maintain

-You many need multiple workspaces because:
+You should create workspaces as less as possible for easier management, **reasons for multiple workspaces**:

-- Store log data in specific regions for data sovereignty or compliance
+- **Regulation**: specific regions for data sovereignty or compliance
+- **Environment separation**: eg. shorter retention period for non-prod workspaces
+- **Geography**:
-- Put workspace in the same region as resources to avoid outbound data transfer charges
+  - Put workspace in the same region as workloads, so outages in one region won't affect another region
-- Multiple departments or business groups
+  - There are small charges for outbound data transfer, usually not an issue

+*Usually no need to split because of scale or multiple teams (unless they are completely self-managed without central IT team)*

 Scale and ingestion volume: